tonitaip-2020/engaging_database/README.md

 - Install PostgreSQL.
 The database has been tested with PostgreSQL 14.2.
 - Download the database_generate.sql file.
-- Create a database, appropriate users and permission if necessary.
+- Create an empty database, appropriate users and permission if necessary.
 Alternatively, you can just use the postgres superuser to test the database.
-- Create the database with PostgreSQL's \i command using the psql shell.
+- Create the database with PostgreSQL's \i command using the psql shell:

 `=> \i database_generate.sql`